dbacc/analyticcenter/README.md

 Note that you need at least python version 3.5 to use this software.

+Also note that for some functionality you will need a modified version of the slycot package, an interface for an OpenSource Release of SLICOT.
+This package can be obtained from ...

 ## Example usage
 The following simple example can be found in `examples/example3.py`.
+Run the example with `python3 -O examples/example3.py`.
+Ommiting the `-O` switch will turn on some debugging information.
 * First one has to create a system object `sys`:

 ```python